Citation, DOI & article data

 - an oblique fracture through the metaphysis

-As physeal closure has to begin at an end, triplane fractures have occasionally been reported in other sites too, e.g. distal radius 2, proximal tibia 4, distal femur 5.
+As physeal closure has to begin at one end, triplane fractures have occasionally been reported in other sites too, e.g. distal radius 2, proximal tibia 4, distal femur 5.

 In adolescents with closing epiphyseal plate(s) they are the most common ankle joint fractures - along with Tillaux fractures.

 Symptoms comprise of pain and inability to weight bear.
-Possible signs include swelling, localised/referred pain, and/or deformity of the ankle
+Possible signs include swelling, localized/referred pain, and/or deformity of the ankle.

-Small dislocations and the vertical fracture itself are not infrequently overlooked, why in cases of doubt it is advisable to perform
+Small dislocations and the vertical fracture itself are frequently overlooked, and CT is advised if there is concern.

 Treatment and prognosis